 This is information available in Facebook profiles.

-For more information about code to do this, see the Knowledge Base article entitled "INFO:Targeted Content Widget: Facebook Connect Extension" located at
+For more information about code to do this, see the Knowledge Base article entitled "INFO:Targeted Content Widget: Facebook Connect Extension" located.

 To learn more about the Targeted Content Widget, see Creating a Targeted Content Widget.